italolelis/collections/docs/iterables.md

 ### Map

-The `map()` method will create a new collection based on the output of the callback being applied to each object in the original collection:
+To make projections easier, let's add a map() function to the Array type.
+Map accepts the projection function to be applied to each item in the source array, and returns the projected array.

 Lets use map to project a collection of videos into a collection of [id, title]: